rahuljaiswar/MIS-Projects/README.md

 ## **How to Use**
 1. Clone or download the Excel files.
-2. Open in Microsoft Excel (2016 or later recommended).
+2. Open in Microsoft Excel.
 3. Navigate to the **Dashboard** sheets for interactive views.

 ---